Birmingham-City-Uni/milestones-ai-24-25-basmah113/README.md

 ![Map Layout](https://github.com/user-attachments/assets/b865999b-38b2-4c4a-a31b-db1da8fc97e5)

-**Current Progress**
+**Initial Progress by Week 8**

-The current progress of the gameplay shows the player facing off against the Dracula boss character in an open environment.
+Below is the initial progress of the gameplay which shows the player facing off against the Dracula boss character in an open environment.

 ![Progress](https://github.com/user-attachments/assets/9af2995b-3de2-4a67-9771-5b4d96d3d54a)